 Driving in France

 Bonjour!
-The French drive on the right side of the road, something you will need to get adjusted to faster than the language if you're coming from a country that drives on the left.
+When driving in France, remember that you need to drive on the right side of the road, which is something you will need to get adjusted to quickly if you are coming from a country that drives on the left.

 More and more roads in France have fixed speed cameras, which are all preceded by a warning road sign.